Perseid Meteor Shower Guide

 Final Thoughts

 The best way to experience the Perseid meteor shower is to head into a darker rural area far away from light pollution and just lay back and wait for the occasional burst of light.
-Patience will pay off as you begin to see stars lose their "adhesiveness" and begin to fall and quickly become absorbed by the black sky.
+Patience will pay off as you see stars lose their "adhesiveness," fall, and quickly become absorbed by the black sky.
 Suppose you are lucky to be looking up at the right time.
-In that case, you might even see a bright, colorful fireball piercing the atmosphere that will surely elicit loud cheers in unison from fellow meteor shower observers.
+In that case, you might even see a bright, colorful fireball piercing the atmosphere that will elicit loud cheers from fellow meteor shower observers in unison.
 Nothing is more exciting than being with others who share the same passion and curiosity as you, so do not miss this annual summer stargazing event!
-Enjoy the show and remember that you have nothing to lose if you choose to wish upon a falling star or two.
+Enjoy the show, and remember you have nothing to lose if you wish upon a falling star or two.